Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Introduction

-In order to provide evidence of the accuracy of our analytical estimates, we compare them with numerical approximations of the tail probabilities.
-We use the tilted measure identified in the sharp large deviations analysis to propose an importance sampling scheme that numerically simulates the tail probabilities.
-We then compare the results of importance sampling with analytical sharp large deviation estimates for a range of $n$.
+In order to provide evidence of the accuracy of our sharp analytical estimates of the deviation probabilities for finite $n$, we compare them with numerical approximations.
+Specifically, we use the tilted measure identified in the sharp large deviations analysis to propose an importance sampling scheme that numerically approximates the deviation probabilities.
+We then compare the estimates obtained from importance sampling with analytical sharp large deviation estimates for a range of $n$.